 Stare at screens

 Ask for pills

-We have a warped vision of our approach to life that is so disconnected to our evolution that we are literally killing ourselves trying.
+We have a warped vision of our approach to life that is so disconnected from our evolution that we are literally killing ourselves trying.
 What's the other option?
 Become a self-obsessed health nut or live in a treehouse?
 Be one of those people who spend time in the "great outdoors" in muddy wellingtons?

 In the last few years, our team of experts in sports science education have focused on better understanding a holistic (natural/globalised approach) to fitness.
 We look beyond the resistance machines, the powdered protein shakes, and mirror selfies at the gym...
 Holistics within fitness looks at our wellbeing; how we move, our resistance to injury, and our overall health.
 Sad to say - it's the modern lifestyle that's slowly killing us.

 Spending time outdoors is a necessity for us to stay healthy; it's not just a perk!
 When we spend too much time indoors, in cars, or in concrete jungles, we are depriving our bodies of: